skeezerbean/SPP-LegionV2-Management/README.md

 ## Configuration and Management for SPP LegionV2 Servers

 THANK YOU to Serithul of SPP discord for helping with SQL.
 This project wouldn't be half of what it is without you :)
-Also special thanks for m1#2698 for splash/logo and other app images!
+Also special thanks for m1#2698 for some app images!

 ------------------------